-When we first moved to Milltown back in 2005, we had no idea what a close knit community we had come to.
-We got to know most of our neighbors as they walked passed our home on their daily walk with a dog or as a couple.
-They would stop and chat with us and tell us what street they lived on and how many years they lived there or if they grew up in Milltown.
-Some grew up in the very house where they were raising their own children.
+When we first moved to Milltown back in 2005 we had no idea what a close knit community we had come to.
+We got to know most of our neighbors as they walked past our home on their daily walk with a dog or as a couple.
+They would stop and chat with us and tell us what street they lived on and how many years they lived there, or if they grew up in Milltown.
+Some grew up in the very house they were raising their own children in.
 Quite fascinating indeed!
 During one of these many chats I shared about our wonderful plans to go camping during 4th of July weekend.
 My news was met with a gasp and a question!
-You are going to MISS THE 4TH OF JULY PARADE???
+You are going to miss the 4th of July parade?
 I had no idea what my neighbor was referring to, but I felt quite bad that I would be missing it.